 Heron Cross Primary is a large spacious Edwardian school.
 Classrooms contain displays of every child’s work which enhance the learning environment.
 We are fortunate to have a well stocked school library, newly furbished ICT suite with the most up-to-date technology and a community room.

 We have a large playing field where the children can develop imaginative play.
 Situated on the field is our school allotment, hen house and sensory garden.
 Learning in the outdoor environment is essential to a child’s development.
 “The best classroom and the widest cupboard is roofed only by the sky” Margaret McMillan.
 At Heron Cross we foster curiosity and a love for learning.

 Visitors to the school are extremely welcome.
 We have an ‘open door’ policy where parents and carers are encouraged to discuss any issues about their child.
 We believe children reach their full academic potential when school and parents / carers work closely together.

 Local Authority Monitoring Visit

 In October 2013 we had a monitoring visit carried out by an OFSTED inspector.

-The review took place over two days at the request of the head teacher.
+The review took place over two days at the request of the Head Teacher.
 There was a meeting beforehand to discuss the organisation and focus for the two days.
-The review was conducted with the help and full support of the senior leadership team.
+The review was conducted with the help and full support of the Senior Leadership Team.
 They also provided all the relevant documentation before the review took place.
-This included an overview of the progress made in all classes from 2012 to 2013.There were 9 classroom observations that took place over the two days.
-7 of these observations were joint observations with the head teacher.
-Meetings took place with 2 groups of children including the school council.
-Meetings were held with the English & mathematics co-ordinators, the special educational needs co-ordinator, the assessment co-ordinator and the EYFS team.
-A scrutiny of the pupils work was undertaken in English, mathematics and cross-curricular work.
+This included an overview of the progress made in all classes from 2012 to 2013.There were 9 classroom observations that took place over the two days, 7 of these observations were joint observations with the Head Teacher.
+Meetings took place with 2 groups of children including the School Council..
+They were also held with the English & Mathematics co-ordinators, the Special Educational Needs co-ordinator, the Assessment co-ordinator and the EYFS team.
+A scrutiny of the pupils work was undertaken in English, Mathematics and cross-curricular work.

 Judgements from the LA Review